SHO-IN BUJINKAN DOJO

 Integrated Skillsets

-Due to it's roots in warfare, and because humans use tools, weapons usage & disarming is integral.
-This begins at day-one, and includes traditional weapons (swords, staffs, and knives), but also considers the use of improvised weapons such as pens, cell phones, clothing and whatever else might be available.
-Unlike other arts that distinctly separate skill sets (unarmed vs. weapons or striking vs. grappling), Budo Taijutsu promotes a holistic view that seamlessly integrates many topics under a coherent system.
+Due to it's "combat" roots, weapons usage & disarming is integral, from day-one.
+This includes traditional weapons (swords, staffs, and knives), but also considers the use of improvised weapons (pens, cell phones, clothing, etc).
+Rather than training skillsets distinctly (unarmed vs. armed, or striking vs. grappling, etc), Budo Taijutsu aims to unify all aspects in a holistic, integrated, and coherent manner.

 What kind of skills are taught?